CorrederaJorge/CorrederaJorge.github.io/_posts/2016-04-11-Bluetooth-Raspberry-Audio-streaming.md

 ---
  published: true
  layout: post
-description: "Darwin Mini"
+ description: "How to connect Raspberry pi using bluetooth"
  tags:
-  - Cool Robots
+   - Raspberry pi
-title: "Darwin Mini"
----
+ title: "Bluetooth on Raspberry - Audio streaming"

 In this post I would like to show how to install a bluetooth dongle to stream music from the Raspberry pi to bluetooth loud speakers.
 As I didn't have bluetooth loud speakers I bought a cheap receiver bluetooth in eBay to stream music.